-There has been a longstanding battle in the US between its citizens and substance abuse, and while most of the bad press goes to the most well-known street drugs like meth, crack, and heroin, there are other threats that don’t get nearly as much attention.
+There has been a longstanding battle in the US between its citizens and substance abuse, and while most of the bad press goes to the most well-known street drugs like meth, crack, and heroin, other threats don’t get nearly as much attention.
 Other substances like nicotine destroy the health and lives of those that fall prey to its incredible potential for addiction, and they are sold just about everywhere.

-Many users believe that smoking vapor by using any popular e-cigarette format like box mods or Juul devices, is safer than smoking cigarettes.
+Many users believe that smoking vapor using any popular e-cigarette format like box mods or Juul devices is safer than smoking cigarettes.
 While it is true that smoking vapor has less particulate contamination than smoke from burning cigarettes, this comes with a greatly elevated risk of addiction and subsequent withdrawal symptoms from consuming much greater amounts of nicotine.

 Increased Risk Of Heart Disease